 The government in Wales has published its own age assessment guidance.
 In Scotland, guidance first published by the Scottish Refugee Council and Glasgow City Council has been revised and is now published by the Scottish government on behalf of a multi-agency collaboration.

 A tribunal is also entitled to decide a person’s age as a question of fact in the context of an asylum claim, where age is relevant to the claim, for instance because it has a bearing on other findings such as the credibility of the asylum seeker, but the age found is not binding outside that context, and does not bind a local authority.
 Since the Supreme Court decision, the child is able to obtain a binding finding of fact from the court.
 This is important because previously a young person could be in the position where the tribunal, and thus the Home Office, accepted that they were under 18, but the local authority did not.
 The Home Office has no power to support a child, and the local authority in that situation would not do so, yet the child had no power to obtain a resolution.
 This judicial review power transferred to the Upper Tribunal.

 Statistics are available for age assessments ordered by the Home Office, which do not include age assessments ordered by local authorities.
-In 2019 there were 782 of these.
-No information is published relating to the resolution of these disputes.
+In 2021 there were 2,517 of these.
+The initial decisions (including some from the previous year) from local authorities (2,265) were that 1,049 were children and 1,500 adults.
+Some of these decisions will be subject to challenge and no information is given on the final resolution of these.